 The trip leader, one of the counselors, will lead the way.
 It really depends where you are, but a lot of the time each place you visit will be followed by a quick tour by a local, then some free time.
 Often the day will include something else, like a bike trip around the city, or a visit to a beer distillery, or cheese factory or local palace.
 It really does vary, though each itinerary is set out in detail on the website, so you know what you're signing up for in advance.

-Lunch isn't provided for you, so a lot of the time you get free time to roam about with your new friends and grab something to eat while you're at it.
-Dinner is always at some random local restaurant pre-selected by the counselor who has visited the city before, and your dinner is already paid for in advance as part of the trip costs so you can order what you like (Note: on the older teens trips that I went on, alcohol was permitted in moderation over dinner).
+Students have their choice of where they want to eat their lunches, so a lot of the time you get free time to roam about with your new friends and grab something to eat while you're at it.
+Dinner is always a different local restaurant pre-selected by the counselor who has visited the city before, and your dinner is already paid for in advance as part of the trip costs so you can order what you like.
 The evening often has just free time for yourself.

 You don't get hours upon hours of free time, so it's not like one can go on a day trip to the neighboring town or something, but what time you do have I found best spent exploring the new location or going to a cafe for a bit.
 It's said a lot, but simply walking around often is the best way to take in a new city, rather than feeling forced to spend every minute of your time on tours and in museums.